bretmorin/html-journey-notes/README.md

         }
         this part says that when I hover, I want the image to scale to 1.1* its size
         ```
+3. #### ***Advanced CSS Grid***
+    - Look at the differences between CSS grid and flexbox: https://www.google.com/search?q=css+flexbox+vs+grid&client=firefox-b-d&sxsrf=AOaemvLWJ2PytCy02CBlsePEPZ_MT8f2tQ:1634150062335&source=lnms&tbm=isch&sa=X&ved=2ahUKEwjJ9OWvg8jzAhXuQzABHWJCDeoQ_AUoAXoECAEQAw&biw=790&bih=762&dpr=2
+        - these can be complimentary tools, as opposed to having to use each one by itself
+        - CSS grid is great for when you have both columns and rows of different sizes, and flexbox is great for when you have one dimension (all rows or all columns)
+    - Once we determine CSS grid is the way to go, we need to create a container and put everything in there.
+        ```
+        <div class="container"></div>
+        ```
+    - We then have to add CSS to our container, similar to flexbox, and change the display type.
+We also need to add grid-template-columns to tell the page how many columns we want to use.
+        ```
+        .container {
+            display: grid;
+            grid-template-columns: 300px 300px; //this will act as 2 grids because there is 2 numbers }
+        ```
+    - Another one we can add is grid-gap, which will add spacing between grid items
+        ```
+        .container {
+            display: grid;
+            grid-template-columns: 300px 300px;
+            grid-gap: 20px;
+        }
+        ```
+    - Now the issue with defining size as pixels is that it's not very responsive.
+When you get smaller, those grids will still remain at the pixel amount, which may seem big.
+CSS grid gives us a tool that is the best to use for sizing: a fraction - fr - a total fraction of the total page size.
+        ```
+        1 fr will only result in 1 column, while 1 fr 1fr will give 2 50% columns

+        grid-template-columns: 1fr 1fr;
+        ```

 ### Section 6: Website Setup
 1. #### ***Bootstrap***
     - The purpose of using things like Bootstrap is the same as using HubSpot; modules and snippets of code are already built out and you can search their database of what you are looking for, and adapt it for your own needs.
     - The interesting thing with bootstrap is that we don't even have to download the files if we don't want to.
 We can add their CDN (Content Delivery Network) css/js href link in our header.
     - After some googling, it seems most devs will use it minimally.
 For example, maybe a button or a simple function.
 Or maybe they'll use it to get a quick site prototype up and make sure the backend works.
 Then they'll just redo it with cleaner code.
+    - The majority of bootstrap elements can be done just using flexbox and CSS grids, and knowing bootstrap isn't exactly impressive on a resume.
     - Any element definitions we make within our stylesheet will override bootstrap items.
         ```
         So if we define a bootstrap button like: